Bone Mineral Density in Childhood Study (BMDCS) (Historical/For Reference Only)

 • BMD measures show a high degree of tracking over time.
 Therefore, a child with low bone density will continue to have low bone density throughout childhood.

-The study investigators created an online tool that healthcare providers can use to calculate BMD Z scores for their patients based upon the BMDCS reference data.
+The study investigators later created a tool to help healthcare providers calculate BMD Z scores for their patients based upon the BMDCS reference data.

 More Information